 Allow you to work in positions of trust and reliance

-For individuals who are self-employed, a Basic check is the only level of DBS check available for you to apply for yourself.
+For individuals who are self-employed, a Basic online check is the only level of DBS check available for you to apply for yourself.

 Basic checks are available to any individual and are easily and quickly applied for online.